luismcsoul/the-sustainable-republic/README.md

 ## CORPORATIVE STRUCTURES: "TRIPARTITE OWNERSHIP MODEL"
 32. All companies are at the same time Capitalists (48% is granted as non voting shares to investors), state owned (1% non voting shares are owned by the state accounting service) and private (51% is owned by the employees of the company proportionate to their contributions and every employee is the facto shareholder).

+32. b.
+No holding companies or other third party entities are allowed in order to avoid power concentration, market manipulation and tax avoidance.

 33. The intention behind these policies is to focus the attention of investors in financing start ups as a road towards wealth.

 34. Accounting will be public in real time per transaction, and financial reports will be publicly shared on a daily basis.